nweaver-blockchain/blockchain-names/gns.md

 (DHT) to load and store key/value pairs.
 Current implementations use R5N, the GNU Network distributed hash table.

-**zTLDs and “Pet Names”:** The primary concept behind GNS as a naming system is that primary names (zone Top Level Domains or zTLDs) are self attesting as they are effectively the public key associated with all records for that zTLD.
+**zTLDs and "Pet Names"**: The primary concept behind GNS as a naming system is that primary names (zone Top Level Domains or zTLDs) are self attesting as they are effectively the public key associated with all records for that zTLD.
 By signing all data with the corresponding